ManimCommunity/manim_editor/docs/source/index.rst

 .. warning::

-    This documentation is a work in progress and is lacking in many ways.
+    This documentation is a work in progress and is in many ways lacking.

 Manim Editor Overview
 =====================